aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Drawing/shape/oleFormat/_index.md

 ## Shape.oleFormat property

 Provides access to the OLE data of a shape.
-For a shape that is not an OLE object or ActiveX control, returns ``None``.
+For a shape that is not an OLE object or ActiveX control, returns ``null``.